Few-shot Forgery Detection via Guided Adversarial Interpolation: Experiments

 Our method GAI transfers information from various majority domains to the minority domain by guided adversarial interpolation, and it consistently achieves the best performances on all four datasets.
 However, once the key component of adversarial interpolation is omitted (GAI$-$), its performances suffer significant drops.

-For another two more advanced forgery detection methods, FT and OSFG, their performances will fluctuate according to the choices of majority and minority forgery approaches.
+For the other two more advanced forgery detection methods, FT and OSFG, their performances will fluctuate according to the choices of majority and minority forgery approaches.
 FT predicts the class by comparing the activated feature maps in latent space, which introduces a large instability.
-Although it owns the highest $\text{ACC}_\text{minor}$ on FR+FS\_SG, its $\text{ACC}_\text{all}$ drops a lot.
+Although it owns the highest $\text{ACC}_{\text{minor}}$ on FR+FS\_SG, its $\text{ACC}_{\text{all}}$ drops a lot.
 Moreover, all metrics of FT are the lowest in the other three datasets.
 For OSFG, it performs well on Group1\_FSG and Group1\_DFL, with all metrics better than CB.
 Nonetheless, most of its metrics are worse than CB in FR+FE\_FSG and FR+FS\_SG.
-Different from those methods, our GAI is validated to be robust to choices of majority and minority forgery approaches.
+QDL is a copy-move detection method and is adopted for this general forgery detection task and gains higher TPR$^{0.1\%}_{\text{minor}}$. \re{More recent SOTA method SBI achieves the highest TPR$^{0.1\%}_{\text{minor}}$ which means that it is safe to trust the SBI when it predicts a sample is real.
+However, all other metrics of QDL and SBI are significantly worse.
+It exhibits that SBI and QDL are easy to predict a sample is forged even for a real image.} Our method GAI achieves the highest scores on most metrics and ranks second on the remaining few.
+While extreme decision boundaries of some other methods may enhance the performance of a model with respect to individual metrics, our method provides superior performance on all metrics.
+This indicates that our approach makes a balance prediction for real and forged samples.
+This superiority is robust to choices of majority and minority forgery approaches, reflecting the robustness of our proposed method.

-In addition to comparison with SOTAs, we also have an interesting finding by comparing the $\text{ACC}_\text{minor}$ between Group1\_FSG and FR+FE\_FSG.
-That is, although they share FSGAN as the minority approach, $\text{ACC}_\text{minor}$ on FR+FE\_FSG is significantly higher than that on Group1\_FSG in every method, especially when FSGAN is unseen ($26.61\%$ $\to$ $59.98\%$).
-This observation implies that our forgery taxonomy divides forgery approaches better than forgery categories in terms of cross-forgery relationship.
+In addition to comparison with SOTAs, we also have an interesting finding by comparing the $\text{ACC}_{\text{minor}}$ between Group1\_FSG and FR+FE\_FSG.
+That is, although they share FSGAN as the minority approach, $\text{ACC}_{\text{minor}}$ on FR+FE\_FSG is significantly higher than that on Group1\_FSG in every method, especially when FSGAN is unseen ($26.61\%$ $\to$ $59.98\%$).
+This observation implies that our forgery taxonomy divides forgery approaches better than forgery categories in terms of a cross-forgery relationship.